naholyr/express-contrib/Readme.md

       });
     });

+You can also access the current namespace via `app.currentNamespace`;

 ## express-resource

 Provides resourceful routing, for example a module or object can be defined as shown in the example below, where all methods or "actions" are optional: